gauravdighe1986/angular2-catalogapp/README.md

 Both the compiler and the server watch for file changes.

 Shut it down manually with Ctrl-C.

-You're ready to write your application.

-### npm scripts

-We've captured many of the most useful commands in npm scripts defined in the `package.json`:

-* `npm start` - runs the compiler and a server at the same time, both in "watch mode".
-* `npm test` - compiles, runs and watches the karma unit tests

 ### Unit Tests
 TypeScript unit-tests are usually in the `app` folder.
 Their filenames must end in `.spec`.